 Students who take LGLS 211 as part of their business core cannot count LGLS 211 towards their concentration.
-All other students, including IB students, can count LGLS 211 towards the completion of the concentration.

 Legal Studies Minor Legal Studies Minor Requirements

 Four legal studies elective courses (not including LGLS 211 which is included in the business core) including one 400-level legal studies course.